-The yellowing of what should be healthy and nicely green leaves on any plant may be a sign that something is not right.
+The yellowing of what should be healthy and nice green leaves on any plant may be a sign that something is not right.
 The yellowing of the leaves on a Knock Out rose bush can be one of the ways of telling us something is not right with its health and well-being.
 It can also be a normal occurrence that is part of the cycle of life for the bush.
 We need to check things out to determine which signal the rose is sending us.

 What Makes Rose Leaves Turn Yellow?